 This leaves companies open to regulation breaches, as well as lower quality of their data analytics, as not all of the data can be processed digitally.

-Physical fax machines present a security risk and organisations that are still using them should have a well defined corporate fax policy that includes measures and best practices on sending and receiving faxes this way.
+Are fax machines obsolete?
+Not quite but if they do, they could pose a serious security risk.
+Physical fax machines present a security risk and organizations that are still using them should have a well defined corporate fax policy that includes measures and best practices on sending and receiving faxes this way.